 WARNING Remember that the stream of sprayed metal is HOT.
-Point the gun away from yourself and away from materials that will burn.
+Point the gun away from yourself and away from flammable materials.
 Carelessness in pointing the gun at paper, wood, or oily rags can result in fire.

 CAUTION Be especially careful not to spray on the hoses when operating the gun.
 Hoses will burn.
 Keep them out of the way.
 All air lines, compressors, regulators, etc., should be inspected regularly for leaks and loose connections.